 People from the Sherpa community mostly lives in the Khumbu region.
 Similarly, you can also find Rais, Limbus, Sunwars, Manangis, and Lopas.
 All of these people are from different community and carries their own major festivals, culture, languages, dress, and delicacies.

-During the Island Peak Climbing, you will come across vegetation that ranges from subalpine to alpine zone.
+During this trek, you will come across vegetation that ranges from subalpine to alpine zone.
 The trail passes by Sagarmatha National Park, which is home to many wildlife including rare ones like the red panda, snow leopards, Himalayan tahr, etc. Likewise, you will also get to see many flora and herbal plants.
 Moreover, other parts of the trail also include beautiful forests of rhododendron, pine, fir, maple, cedar, juniper, etc.

 Island Peak Climbing difficulty

-Island Peak Climbing is a difficult journey not in terms of technical climbing but the journey is physically exhausting.
+It is a difficult journey not in terms of technical climbing but the journey is physically exhausting.
 The long steep ascends, rugged path, and high altitude makes the journey strenuous.
 You need to walk on slippery and snowy areas for a minimum of 5 hours a day daily.
 You’ll need to adapt to sleeping on hard beds and withstand sub-zero temperatures.
 However, it doesn't mean one cannot go on this trek.
-Good health and strong physical fitness are all you need to go on Island Peak Climbing.
+Good health and strong physical fitness are all you need to go on it.

 Altitude Sickness and Prevention